cgt3/WaveguideSolver/README.md

 - `r0` the radius of curvature of the bent waveguide
 - `a` the distance from the fiber's centerline to the edge of the core
 - `b` the distance from the fiber's centerline to the edge of the cladding
-- `ref_length` the length scale for the problem of interest (proportional to the distance traveled by light in the fiber for the chosen time scale).
+- `ref_length` the length scale for the problem of interest (which matches the diameter of the waveguide core).

 ### Material Parameters:
-- `k0` the freespace wavelumber
+- `k0` the freespace wavelumber (in non-dimensional units)
 - `n_core` the core's refractive index (n_0 in the paper)
 - `n_clad` the cladding's refractive index (n_1 in the paper)
-- `wavelength` the wavelength of light being studied
+- `wavelength` the wavelength of light being studied (in non-dimensional units)

 ### Boundary Conditions:
 `BC = (;type, param)` sets the type of BC to use and any parameters needed for its enforcement (e.g., the PML constant).